Lucas-Varella/Deep_Wep/README.md

 # Deep_Wep
 >> Lucas - addBook(bookName), showBookList() now working. >>and printing with line breaks.

+>> Lucas - Currently working on being able to delete books from list.

 # 2DO - Selecting books from BookList to view details and stuff... (includes creating "Book" class, etc...)